sdomoszlai13/sdomoszlai13.github.io/_posts/2023-04-06-weather-station.md

 ### Remote Unit Code Highlights

 The remote unit's display library is more sophisticated and hence, no tricks were required to print the values as with the base station.
 However, as the screen of the remote unit won't be of interest about 99.9% of the time, I decided it should be turned off by default.
 Only a button press should activate the LCD.
-This feature is implemented with a press button that's connected in series with a 47 k$\Omega$ resistor between $V_{CC}$ and $GND$.
+This feature is implemented with a press button that's connected in series with a 47 kΩ resistor between $V_{CC}$ and $GND$.
 Such push buttons usually need to be debounced so a single button press doesn't produce multiple rising and falling edges.
-However, as I determined using an oscilloscope, this setup works reliably without sotware or hardware debouncing (see section **Bonus Material: Investigating Push Button Bouncing** ath the end of this post for details).
+However, as I determined using an oscilloscope, this setup works reliably without sotware or hardware debouncing, at least when using the fallling edge as the ISR trigger (see section **Bonus Material: Investigating Push Button Bouncing** at the end of this post for details).

 The software challenge with the remote unit was the detection of the button press.
 The Arduino `loop()` runs forever, and in this case, makes measurements, and sends data.
 The state of the button could also be monitored in the `loop()` function to see if the button was pressed.
 There's just one problem: what if the button is pressed when the processor is busy sending data or doing measurements?
 Luckily, there's a concept in microcontroller technology just for this problem: the interrupt service routine (ISR).